RubricLab/inference/README.md

 A minimalist open-source LLM inference stack with structured outputs using SGLang and minimal API key auth via a Bun web server for 3x higher throughput than FastAPI.

+The stack is currently highly-opinionated and likely to generalize and change.

 ## Quickstart

 The following assumes you're running on a Linux machine (likely in the cloud) with a GPU.